jorge4punto0/portfolio-devchallenges/README.md

-# portfolio-devchallenges
+# Portfolio - devchallenges

 Challenge: Create all the elements in the given designs and then create a portfolio with your own content.
 You can create your own layout.
-You can use React, Vue.js, or other libraries to create a reusable component, but it is not required.
+You can use HTML, CSS, React, Vue.js, or other libraries to create a reusable component, but it is not required.

 ## Deploy 🚀